Teaching Collaboration Lesson Plans: Elementary, Middle and High School

 In fact, students working in a group could be coordinating, or just cooperating.
 Or, they might be collaborating.
 There’s a subtle and important difference between the three.
 Not all of them involve working towards a common goal.

-We need to be teaching collaboration skills in the classroom to help our students to recognize that there are different ways of working in a group.
+We need to be teaching collaboration skills in the classroom to help our students recognize there are different ways of working in a group.

 - reflect on their own group work style,

-Note: Collaboration is different from communication, although you do need effective communication skills to be able to collaborate with others.
+- understand that collaboration is different from communication, although you do need effective communication skills to be able to collaborate well with others.

 Teaching Collaboration Lesson Plans – Table of Contents: